Do We Use Our Ears to Play Music?

 Practice Anywhere, You’re Never Bored

 Memorizing music is easy.
 Play the song in your head.
 If you make an error, it doesn’t interrupt your music because it is easy to keep singing if you practice that way and form good habits.
-Music has momentum, and the body loves and responds to the rhythm.
+Music has momentum, and the body loves and responds to rhythm.
 Try to stop a catchy song stuck in your head, and you will see that this can be a difficult mental task.
 Music is indeed powerful!

-Your Inner Hearing gets Clearer.
+Your Inner Hearing gets Clearer

-Use Those Ears!
+Use Those Ears

 Related Articles